JLouhela/cavez/README.md

 Very rough "backlog" for anyone interested: https://trello.com/b/3sAzYxU9/cavez

-Status (9.3.2019): Renders sprite on screen which can be rotated with A and D.. :) Has some sort of physics in place for throttling, gravity and air resistance.
+Status (9.3.2019): Renders sprite on screen which can be rotated with A and D, throttled with W. Has some sort of physics in place for gravity, air resistance and throttle force.
 Mainly entity-component architecture practice so far.
 Seems like physics operate differently on Linux.

 ## Building